tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Which major extinction event was caused by an asteroid collision and eliminated the majority of non-avian dinosaurs?
 - **Correct Answer:** Cretaceous-Paleogene
-- Triassicôndash;Jurassic
+- Triassic–Jurassic
-- Permianôndash;Triassic
+- Permian–Triassic
-- Ordovicianôndash;Silurian
+- Ordovician–Silurian

 ### Q: Which male player won the gold medal of table tennis singles in 2016 Olympics Games?